- Pickering Soccer Club Code of Conduct

 Penalties and Notifications

-Penalties are applied in accordance with OSA guidelines.
+Penalties are applied in accordance with Ontario Soccer guidelines.
 Decisions of the Discipline Committee for all matters will be communicated via email and are effective immediately.
 Probation or Suspended sentences are not permitted.

 Immediate suspension from ALL soccer related activies result from the following offences: